NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.6.2 =
+* Fixed responsiveness of images in list view

 = 1.6.1 =
 * Upgraded Plugin to Bootstrap 5
 * Removed reliance on jQuery